simplesurance/funcguard/README.md

 funcguard is a configurable Golang linter that reports the usage of specific functions. \
+Functions are identified by their full path.
+Usage of those functions is also identified if the package is imported with a different identifier, or their types are embedded into other structs. \
 By default, it reports the use of functions without a context parameter from the `database/sql` and `net/http` packages where equivalent context-aware functions exist.